 First Offense: Not less than 10 yrs. or more than life.
-If death or serious bodily injury, not less than 20 yrs. or more than life.
-Fine not more than \$10 million if injury, not less than 20 yrs., or more than life.
-Fine not more than \$10 million if an individual, \$50 million if other than an individual. mixture or 1,000 or more marijuana plants Second Offense: Not less than 20 yrs. or more than life.
+If death or serious bodily injury, not less than 20 yrs., or more than life.
+Fine not more than \$10 million if an individual, \$50 million if other than an individual.
+Second Offense: Not less than 20 yrs. or more than life.
+If death or serious bodily injury, in individual.
+Second Offense: Not less than 20 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$20 million if an individual, \$75 million if other than an individual.

 Marijuana First Offense: Not less than 5 yrs. or more than 40 yrs.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 Fine not more than \$5 million if an 100 to 999 kilograms marijuana individual, \$25 million if other than an individual. mixture or 100 to 999 marijuana plants Second Offense: Not less than 10 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$8 million if an individual, \$50million if other than an individual.
 Marijuana First Offense: Not more than 20 yrs.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 Fine \$1 million if an individual, \$5 million if other 50 to 99 kilograms marijuana mixture, than an individual.
 50 to 99 marijuana plants Second Offense: Not more than 30 yrs.
 If death or serious bodily injury, life Hashish imprisonment.
 Fine \$2 million if an individual, \$10 million if other than an individual.
-More than 10 kilograms Hashish Oil More than 1 kilogram Marijuana First Offense: Not more than 5 yrs.
-Fine not more than \$250,000, \$1 million if other than an individual. less than 50 kilograms marijuana (but does not include 50 or more marijuana plants regardless of weight) Second Offense: Not more than 10 yrs.
-Fine \$500,000 if an individual, \$2 million if other than individual.
-1 to 49 marijuana plants - Hashish 10 kilograms or less Hashish Oil 1 kilogram or less
+More than 10 kilograms Hashish Oil More than 1 kilogram First Offense: Not more than 5 yrs.
+Fine not more than \$250,000, \$1 million if other than an individual. less than 50 kilograms marijuana (but does Second Offense: Not more than 10 yrs.
+Fine \$500,000 if an individual, \$2 regardless of weight) million if other than individual.
+1 to 49 marijuana plants Hashish 10 kilograms or less Hashish Oil 1 kilogram or less